brvtalcake/defer/README.md

 > **Warning**
 >
 > **Do NOT use the `__COUNTER__` macro between a `DEFER` and its corresponding `END_DEFER`, and (of course), do NOT nest `DEFER`s.**
+>
+> Moreover, all limitations in the content of any `DEFER` / `END_DEFER` block are the same as the ones for functions attached to variables with [GCC's `cleanup` attribute](https://gcc.gnu.org/onlinedocs/gcc/Common-Variable-Attributes.html#index-cleanup-variable-attribute).

 You can even run Valgrind to make sure the `FILE` has been deallocated.
 On my machine, I get :